 The reserves.
 Peru’s international reserves crossed one hundred billion dollars this year, among the strongest buffers in the region.

-One of the most closely watched questions hanging over the Peru central bank has just been answered.
+One of the most closely watched questions over the Peru central bank has just been answered.
 Julio Velarde, the man markets treat as the face of Peruvian stability, is staying put.

 Peru Keeps Its Central Bank Anchor as Fujimori Retains Velarde.
 (Photo Internet reproduction)